sustrik/ribosome/README.md

 Please note that ribosome strives to improve readability of the code by not allowing trailing whitespace in ribosome lines (those that start with '!', '.' or '+').
-Add backslash to the line to make it compile:
+Add $ sign to the line to make it compile:

 ```
 .aaa \